Rutland Island, County Donegal

-Rutland Island (Inis Mhic an Doirn), also sometimes known as Inishmacadurn, is an island in County Donegal, Ireland, and an electoral and census reporting district covering it, surrounding islands and part of the mainland.
-The island itself has no permanent inhabitants, but the district, which includes Burtonport and its environs, had 1,428 residents in 2006.
-The island lies between Burtonport and the inhabited Arranmore Island, and is not officially served by ferry.
+Rutland Island or Inishmacadurn (Inis Mhic an Doirn) is an island in County Donegal, Ireland.
+It is also an electoral and census reporting district covering the island, surrounding islands and part of the mainland.
+It lies between the village of Burtonport and Arranmore Island.

+Anglo-Irish politician William Burton Conyngham founded a fishing village on the island in the 1780s, re-naming it in honour of the British chief governor, Charles Manners, 4th Duke of Rutland.
+This largely fell into ruin soon after.

 History

-The island was previously populated, with a planned settlement having been established by William Burton Conyngham from 1784, including a street of residences and business premises, with the area's post office, school house and a fish landing and processing facility being built in this village.
-While fish catches declined heavily shortly after construction, with services closing or leaving, the island remained inhabited into the 1960s.
+The island was originally called Inis Mhic an Doirn, anglicised Inishmacadurn or Inishmacdurn.
+It was known for its herring fishery.
+In 1783–1784, Anglo-Irish politician William Burton Conyngham founded a company to take advantage of the island, aiming to make it into a major fishing station.
+A fish processing facility and a planned settlement were built.
+It included streets of houses and businesses, a customs house, a barracks, and a sail and net factory.
+Conyngham re-named the island "Rutland", in honour of the British Lord Lieutenant of Ireland at the time, Charles Manners, 4th Duke of Rutland (England).

+However, fish catches declined heavily soon after construction, and in 1793, the fishery failed.
+Part of the village also became half-buried under sand dunes.
+Nevertheless, the island remained inhabited into the 1960s.

 Mains electricity reached the island in 1957, due to its being a crucial stepping stone for the Arranmore supply, but piped water has never been provided for its remaining housing stock, which consists entirely of holiday homes.

 Rutland Island has become a popular holiday destination with a number of holiday homes built in the first decade of the 2000s.